Payroll Operations Policy

 Departments also need to maintain adequate backup documentation to support time worked by hourly/time-card employees; to enter employee absences due to paid, or unpaid leaves in a timely manner; and to document payments for overtime worked or other pay types (e.g., augmentations, shift differentials, or taxable fringe benefits).

 For more information, see the detailed listing of recommended internal control and separation of duties activities for department payroll processing.

-Off cycle checks are payments to employees issued outside of the normal biweekly pay cycle.
-Departments are responsible for requesting off cycle checks by submitting an Off Cycle Payment Request (pdf) form to Payroll Services.
-The employee’s department can request an off cycle check for the following reasons:
+Off-cycle checks are payments to employees issued outside of the normal biweekly pay cycle.
+Departments are responsible for requesting off-cycle checks by submitting an Off-Cycle Payment Request (online form in PeopleSoft) to Payroll Services.
+The employee’s department can request an off-cycle check for:

 - Involuntary termination, the employee requests payment